Rust-GCC/gccrs/gcc/config/loongarch/predicates.md

     return true;

   /* When compiling with '-mcmodel=medium -mexplicit-relocs'
-     symbols are splited in loongarch_legitimize_call_address.
+     symbols are split in loongarch_legitimize_call_address.

      When compiling with '-mcmodel=medium -mno-explicit-relocs',
      first obtain the symbolic address or the address of the